Frequently Asked Questions

 If your kefir freezes while in the refrigerator, it is still fine to drink!
 Just be sure to shake the bottle very well (with the lid on securely) before consuming.

-Where is the expiration date on my Lifeway Kefir?
+Where is the Sell By date on my Lifeway Kefir?

-The expiration date on a ProBugs Pouch will always be printed on a white stick on the back of the pouch.
-For our ProBugs Blasts and BioKefir products, the expiration date is printed on the foil cap.
+The sell by date on a ProBugs pouch will always be printed on the bottom right corner on the back of the pouch.
+For our Shots and Functional Shots, the date is printed on the foil cap.

-The expiration date location on 8oz, 16oz and 32 oz bottles will vary; it will either be stamped on a rounded edge, or stamped on the top of the front panel.
+For our 8oz, 24oz, and 32oz bottles it will vary, it will be on the rounded edge of the bottle or stamped on the top front of the panel.

 Is kefir safe for pregnant/nursing women?